Language selection

 4. For aquatic invasive species

-Before submitting your project for review, please consult the Aquatic Invasive Species website for guidance.
+Before submitting your project for review, please refer to the Aquatic Invasive Species website for guidance on species identification, prevention, control and eradication methods, reporting procedures, and more.

 If your project involves the use of a pest control product or drug (deleterious substance) against an aquatic invasive species, please submit an application to the Aquatic Invasive Species (AIS) National Core Program (Form for authorization for the use of deleterious substances).